dineshhp82/MultiProcessing/MultiProcessing/Basic/ThreadingBasic.md

   <li>Each thread has a Name property that you can set for the benefit of debugging</li>
 <ul>
 <h3>Foreground and Background Thread:</h3>
-<p>By default, threads you create explicitly are foreground threads.
+By default, threads you create explicitly are foreground threads.
 Foreground threads keep the application alive for as long as any one of them is running, whereas background threads do not.
-Once all foreground threads finish,
-  the application ends, and any background threads still running abruptly terminate.</p>
+Once all foreground threads finish, the application ends, and any background threads still running abruptly terminate.
 	<h4>Background:</h4>
     <ul>
 	    <li> Background thread is also called Daemon Thread.</li>